-where $P(\cdot \mid x; \theta_{*, a})$ is the \emph{reward distribution} of action $a$ and context $x$, which only depends on parameter $\theta_{*, a}$.
-The terminology of \emph{prior} and \emph{hyper-prior} is borrowed from Bayesian statistics \citep{gelman13bayesian}, where the hyper-prior is a prior on the parameters of another prior.
-Both are a form of side information, which helps our agent to learn.
+where $P(\cdot \mid x; \theta_{*, i})$ is the \emph{reward distribution} of action $i$ in context $x$, which only depends on parameter $\theta_{*, i}$ and the context $x$.
+The terminology of effect parameters arises from the fact that $\psi_{*, \ell}$ affect the model parameters $\theta_{*, i}$, which in turn define $Y_t$.
+The effects are mixed through the action prior $P_{0, i}$ and hence the name \emph{mixed-effect}.

-Our setting can be represented by a two-level graphical model, where $\psi_{*, 1}, \ldots, \psi_{*, L}$ are parent nodes and $\theta_{*, 1}, \ldots, \theta_{*, K}$ are child nodes, which is visualized in \cref{fig:setting}. \emph{Sparsity} in this example is manifested by missing arrows from parent (latent parameters) to child nodes (action parameters).
-A missing arrow from parent $\psi_{*, \ell}$ to child $\theta_{*, i}$ means that the parameter of action $i$ is independent of the $\ell$-th latent parameter, which can be incorporated in $P_{0, i}$.
-Note that the action parameters are also latent, because we only observe $Y_t$.
-We do not refer to them as latent to avoid confusion between $\psi_{*, \ell}$ and $\theta_{*, i}$.
-Moreover, they are arguably easier to learn than $\psi_{*, \ell}$, since they generate $Y_t$.
-Therefore, they could viewed as observed variables in previously studied models, such as the QMR-DT network \citep{qmr}.
+Our setting can be viewed as a two-level graphical model, where $\psi_{*, 1}, \ldots, \psi_{*, L}$ are parent nodes and $\theta_{*, 1}, \ldots, \theta_{*, K}$ are child nodes (\cref{fig:setting}).
+The \emph{structure} is represented by missing arrows from parent (effect parameters) to child (action parameters) nodes.
+A missing arrow from parent $\psi_{*, \ell}$ to child $\theta_{*, i}$ means that action $i$ is independent of the $\ell$-th effect.
+Such models are common in offline learning, for instance QMR-DT \citep{qmr}.

 All examples in \cref{sec:introduction} can be captured by our model.
 In movie recommendation, the categories $\ell \in [L]$ and movies $i \in [K]$ would be represented by the effect parameters $\psi_{*, \ell}$ and action parameters $\theta_{*, i}$, respectively.
 The weight $b_{i, \ell}$ is the relevance of movie $i$ to category $\ell$.